 Everybody loves a summer holiday, but what about a winter one?
 Not the grey, rainy days, but the incredible whites and golden light of a true winter landscape.
-Snow falling from the sky, crisp clean air, reindeer sleigh rides – a trip to Rovaniemi Lapland has never looked more appealing.
+Snow falling from the sky, crisp clean air, reindeer sleigh rides… Sounds like heaven right?

-Wearing my favourite oversize jumper and my knee high winter socks, I’m currently sprawled out on my hotel bed wrapped in the softest blanket and drinking a cup of hot chocolate.
+Wearing my favourite oversize jumper and my knee high winter socks, I’m currently sprawled out on my hotel bed wrapped in the softest blanket, drinking a cup of hot chocolate.
 Life couldn’t possibly get any better in this moment.

-Dinner at the hotel restaurant Arctic Boulevard Restaurant & Lounge was no different.
+Dinner at the hotel restaurant was no different.
 Absolutely incredible.
 Juha the restaurants Duty Manager told us that all the produce is grown locally and those few ingredients that aren’t, are sourced from within the Arctic Circle, keeping the dishes fresh and flavorsome.
 I honestly could have eaten two of everything.

 Indulging in a cocktail at the hotel bar quickly became our nightly routine.
 With a variety of flavour combinations available there’s something for everyone.
 The staff at Arctic Light Hotel are full of local knowledge and as the bartenders made our drinks they would often talk to us about the native berries grown in Rovaniemi, which is often used in their cocktails.
 We even had the opportunity to do a mini taste testing session.